Edward Bayntun

 Sir Edward Bayntun (c.1480 – 27 November?
 1544), of Bromham, Wiltshire, was a gentleman at the court of Henry VIII of England.
-He was vice-chamberlain to Anne Boleyn, the King's second wife, and was the brother-in-law of Queen Catherine Howard, Henry VIII's fifth wife.
+He was vice-chamberlain to Anne Boleyn, the King's second wife, and was the brother-in-law of Queen Katherine Howard, Henry VIII's fifth wife.

 Early life

-Sir Edward Bayntun was born around 1480, a son of Sir John Bayntun of Bromham.
-Though medieval accounts record the name as "Baynton", the spelling around the Tudor period was "Bayntun".
-In 1516, Sir Edward inherited the manors of Bromham and Faulston (Bishopstone, near Salisbury) after the death of his father.
+Edward Bayntun was born around 1480, a son of Sir John Bayntun of Bromham.
+Some medieval and Tudor accounts record the name as "Baynton", though the spelling around the Tudor period was often "Bayntun".
+In 1516, Bayntun inherited the manors of Bromham and Faulston (Bishopstone, near Salisbury) after the death of his father.
 Faulstone manor had been owned from 1328 by an ancestor named Thomas Benton, but lost in 1475 after Sir Robert Bayntun supported Henry VI at the Battle of Tewkesbury, then regained by his son John (Sir Edward's father) in 1503.